Code-Institute-Submissions/Milestone-Project-I/READme.md

 This is essentially reflects what it will be after I finish my Full Stack Web Development course.
 The project is simple and easy to read.

+### User Story
+My main part of the project was to be simple and readable and responsive.
+Especially for mobile devices, so I went for like mobile devices layout.
+After my research, I got to know that most mobile devices had icons and navigation bar.
+I have use icons and navigation bar.
+I have used icons for title/heading, section, sub-section and footer.
+My main mobile devices like layout to me was navigation bar.
+Most mobile devices layout have navbar or menubar somewhere at the screen.
+And it is fixed in same place.
+When you change screen size(mobile size), you can always see nagivation/menu bar at the left side of the screen.
+You can try changing screen size and see how it goes.
+Hope you like it!!!

 ### UX
 The project is portfolio website which aim is to have simple layout and easy to navigate.
 Easy to read whole website with a look.
 * As to make simple and easy to read, I put text with icon.